DTW-DanWard/OctopusDeployUtilities/readme.md

 * **It post-processes your export data to simplify and improve usage.**  For example it automatically adds id -> name lookup information so you can view/work with a variable scope with its user-friendly name, i.e. ```EnvironmentName = 'Production-West'``` instead of only by Id, i.e. ```Environment = 'Environments-37'```.
 It also adds deploy process and all variable values **directly** to each project file.
 And a lot more!
 * It is written in [PowerShell Core](https://github.com/PowerShell/PowerShell) so it runs on any OS - but also runs great in Windows PowerShell 5.
 No other pre-compiled components required.
 (Docker container version is on the [road map](docs/OctopusDeployUtilitiesRoadmap.md)).
 * It exports all data to local JSON files so you can process the data with any language.
-* It comes with helper tools written in PowerShell.
-One tool aggregates all the data in an export into a single object for easy parsing.
-Other tools help you test/filter your projects based on type.
-Other tools allow you to search your Octopus Deploy configuration and your application code configuration files (web.config, etc.) to see where Octopus Deploy variables are actually being used (coming soon - on [road map](docs/OctopusDeployUtilitiesRoadmap.md)).
+* It comes with fun helper tools written in PowerShell.
+  * Aggregates all  data in an export into a single object for easy parsing.
+  * Test/filter your projects based on deploy process type.
+  * Search your variables by name and/or value across all projects & included variable sets.
+  * And more!

 ## You are Getting Curious...?